Writing competitions for children and teens aged 5-18

 Closing date in January

-• Perse Research’s Year 9 Aristotelian Award is open to students in Year 9 or equivalent.
+- Perse Research’s Year 9 Aristotelian Award is open to students in Year 9 or equivalent.
 The award exists to “promote the independent study skills in Year 9 pupils while simultaneously providing an avenue to explore super-curricular interests in the arts, humanities and sciences.”
-Entrants are invited to write an 800-1500 word essay choosing a title from a choice of topics and essay titles spanning arts, humanities and the sciences.
+Entrants are invited to write an 800-1500 word essay choosing a title from a choice of topics and essay titles spanning the arts, humanities and the sciences.

-• The Immerse Essay Competition offers teens aged 13-18 the opportunity to write an essay choosing from a range of topics including architecture, science, law, international relations, medicine, economics, creative writing and many more.
+- The Immerse Essay Competition offers teens aged 13-18 the opportunity to write an essay choosing from a range of topics, including architecture, science, law, international relations, medicine, economics, creative writing and many more.
 There are two age groups: 13-15 and 16-18.
 The deadline is 4th January.

 Closing date in February

-• Time to Write, run by ISEB and IAPS, is open to 7-16 year olds in all schools.
+- Time to Write, run by ISEB and IAPS, is open to 7-16-year-olds in all schools.
 Schools can submit pupils’ stories in four age group categories – years 3&4, years 5&6, years 7,8&9 and years 10&11.

 Closing date in March

-• Fitzwilliam College Cambridge is running a series of essay competitions aimed at pupils in their penultimate year of education before university – i.e. Year 12, S5 or Y13 (Northern Ireland).
+- Fitzwilliam College Cambridge is running a series of essay competitions aimed at pupils in their penultimate year of education before university – i.e. Year 12, S5 or Y13 (Northern Ireland).
 Entries (written in English) are welcome from around the world.
-With six categories: Ancient World and Classics, Archaeology, History, Land Economy, Medieval World, and Architecture; this competition is highly recommended for 6th formers and could provide useful evidence for university applications, a starting point for an EPQ project, or a talking point for an admissions interview.
+With six categories: Ancient World and Classics, Archaeology, History, Land Economy, Medieval World, and Architecture, this competition is highly recommended for 6th formers and could provide useful evidence for university applications, a starting point for an EPQ project, or a talking point for an admissions interview.
 The deadline is 3rd March.

 Closing date in April